RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 The console should now boot to the HackMii installer.
 You can now shut down your Linux computer if you are not planning to use it later.

+[If using a wii mini, PLEASE DO NOT USE PIMP MY WII.
+IT WILL CAUSE ISSUES] {: .notice--info}

 [If using a Wii, proceed to installing the Homebrew Channel and BootMii](hbc) {: .notice--info}